How To Improve Conversions On Your Ecommerce Site

 Social proof is one of the best ways to convince shoppers to purchase from your ecommerce store, especially if you’re a small brand that they’re not familiar with.

 - Use customer testimonials on your home page and across your social media accounts to build trust with your audience.

 - Share images of your customers using or wearing the products that they’ve bought from you so that others can get an idea of what it looks like in real life.

 - Add customer reviews to your product pages — this feedback will help shoppers decide if a product is right.

 External reviews on Google or sites like Trustpilot are also a valuable way of creating trust and establishing a reputation.

 Improve your checkout experience

 Checkout is the final hurdle for converting your ecommerce store’s visitors into paying customers.

-It’s important that you provide the best possible checkout experience and minimize the chance of anything putting your visitors off buying.
-While many people will abandon their online cart before paying because they’re just browsing or comparing prices, there are a number of other issues that you can resolve.
+You must provide the best possible checkout experience and minimize the chance of anything putting your visitors off buying.
+While many people will abandon their online cart before paying because they’re just browsing or comparing prices, there are several other issues that you can resolve.

 Firstly, check that there are no bugs or glitches in your checkout system, and make it as simple as possible.